TinkerersLabPREC/LabMate-AI/README.md

 - **Integration with Chat UI** for a seamless user experience.
 - **Multi-Document Support** to process various academic file formats.

+## 🔄 Customizing for Personal Use
+This AI Lab Assistant can be used as a **personal AI assistant** for any purpose!
+Simply replace the contents of the input PDF files in the `data/` directory with your own documents.
+The system will process and retrieve information based on your specific files, making it a versatile tool for various applications.

 ## 🤝 Contributing
 We welcome contributions from the community!
 Feel free to fork this repository, submit pull requests, or open issues.